openenergymonitor/emonhub/docs/emonhub-interfacers.md

                 type = standard
 ```

-##### Extra Config for Sontex 789
+##### Extra Config for Sontex 789 & Supercal5

-Note: Sontex 789 requires an additional step, sontex 531 works fine without this extra config:

-Sontex 789 and 749 have 3 pages of M-Bus info.
-We're interested in the 3rd page of info.
-To scroll through the pages

-Edit `/opt/openenergymonitor/emonhub/src/interfacers/EmonHubMBUSInterfacer.py`

-1. change L402 `self.mbus_short_frame(address, 0x5b)` to `self.mbus_short_frame(address, 0x7b)`

-`nano +402 /opt/openenergymonitor/emonhub/src/interfacers/EmonHubMBUSInterfacer.py`
+An additional step seems to be required to get these meters into the right mode.
+We have created a couple of scripts to help with this.

-2. restart emonhub
+1\.
+Stop emonhub

-3. change L402 `self.mbus_short_frame(address, 0x7b)` back to `self.mbus_short_frame(address, 0x5b)`
+    sudo systemctl stop emonhub

+2\.
+Try to read a data from from the Sontex using the `usefulscripts/mbus/mbus_request_data_5b.py` script:

+    python3 /opt/emoncms/modules/usefulscripts/mbus/mbus_app_reset.py       (maybe optional)
+    python3 /opt/emoncms/modules/usefulscripts/mbus/mbus_request_data_5b.py

+This will likely not give the full page of data that we are after.

+3\.
+Try running `usefulscripts/mbus/mbus_request_data_7b.py` to switch modes:

+    python3 /opt/emoncms/modules/usefulscripts/mbus/mbus_request_data_7b.py

+4\.
+Try running `usefulscripts/mbus/mbus_request_data_5b.py` to switch modes again:

+    python3 /opt/emoncms/modules/usefulscripts/mbus/mbus_request_data_5b.py

+The meter should now be in the right mode and returning the correct page of data.

+5\.
+Restart emonhub:

-4. restart emonhub
+    sudo systemctl restart emonhub

-Each change moves the meter on to the next page.
-Each time after restarting emonHub check the data from the heat meter in the emonHub logs or Emoncms Inputs.
-Look for data which includes Energy, Power, FlowT and ReturnT.
+Look for data which includes Energy, Power, FlowT and ReturnT in the emonhub log.

 *The battery powered Sontex 789 receives power via the M-Bus reader, thefore battery will last indefinitely.*